Next.js: Background

-Google has contributed to the Next.js project, contributing 43 pull requests in 2019, where they helped in pruning unused JavaScript, reducing loading time, and adding improved metrics.
-As of March 2022, the framework is used by many large websites, including Walmart, Apple, Nike, Netflix, TikTok, Uber, Lyft, and Starbucks.
-In early 2020, it was announced that Vercel had secured twenty-one million dollars in Series A funding to support improvements to the software.
+Google has contributed to the Next.js project, including 43 pull requests in 2019.
+As of October 2024, the framework is used by many large websites, including Walmart, Apple, Nike, Netflix, TikTok, Uber, Lyft, Starbucks and Spotify.
+In early 2020, Vercel raised $21 million in Series A funding to support improvements to the software.
 The framework's original author, Guillermo Rauch, is currently the CEO of Vercel, and the project's lead maintainer is Tim Neutkens.